Sir-Batman/ros-wsl-install-guide/README.md

 rosdep update
 ```

-4. Source ROS Melodic so that it can be accessed in this window:
+4. Source ROS Kinetic so that it can be accessed in this window:

 ```bash
 source /opt/ros/kinetic/setup.bash